viamrobotics/docs/docs/fleet/machines/control.md

 The following services also provide control interfaces:

 - [SLAM](/mobility/slam/cartographer/#create-a-new-map): for creating a new SLAM map and for using the motion service to move a machine on a SLAM map
-- [Motion](/mobility/motion/#test-the-motion-service): for moving a machine on a map
+- [Navigation](/mobility/navigation/#control-tab-usage): for moving a machine to waypoints on a map

 ## Control interface in the Viam mobile app